sammoes/win_libpng/README.md

 # win_libpng
-very simple, project files and dependencies for libpng for MSVC 12
+very simple, project files and dependencies for libpng for MSVC 18 (VS 2013)